raonithya11/enter-wanted/README.md

         .verify.value(selectors.fields.hdr, data.goodData.input.hdr)
 ```

 Clearing any value that might already be in a field is never a bad idea - `setValue` appends the information we put in, so `clearValue` makes sure we're starting from a blank slate.
-Then `verify.value` makes sure that the value of the input is indeed what we expectedd.
+Then `verify.value` makes sure that the value of the input is indeed what we expected.

 You might wonder where I got `selectors.fields.hdr` and `data.goodData.input.hdr` -- if you recall, we required the `css_selectors.js` file's export at the top of the `tests.js` file and assigned it to the constant `selectors` - the same for `test_data.js` and `data`.
 Just in that one code snipped, we needed the selector 3 times, and the data twice.
 Now instead of having to type it in manually ever time, I have variables to reference if ever I need to update my test data.
 There are other benefits to this we'll discuss another time!